 Prior to beginning Field internship, all students must attend Field orientation.
-This orientation includes the presentation of Field policies, discussion of Field requirements and evaluation, grading procedures, a description of the Field faculty/liaison system, and a discussion of internship sites and the placement process.
+This orientation includes the presentation of Field policies, discussion of Field requirements and evaluation, grading procedures, a description of the Field faculty/liaison system, and a description of the application and the placement process.
 Failure to attend this orientation will prohibit entry into Field internship and will therefore delay a student's course of study.